germanlahitte/portfolio/README.md

 You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.

 __Manual testing__
-  * Conducted manual testing for multiple web and applications, identifying defects and reporting them to development teams
+  * Conducted manual testing for multiple web and applications, identifying defects and reporting to development teams
   * Proficient in test case design, execution, and defect tracking, utilizing various tools and methodologies
   * Collaborated with cross-functional teams to ensure that all relevant stakeholders were kept informed of testing progress and that issues were resolved     in a timely and effective manner

 __Test analysis & design__
-  * Familiar with functional decomposition of products, creating state transition diagrams, writing use cases
+  * Familiar with functional decomposition of products, creating scenarios, writing use cases
   * Able to apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data

 __Exploratory testing__